Can You Die From Crohn’s Disease or Ulcerative Colitis?

 As if everyone else just gave up.
 It makes me mad thinking about my childhood best friend Jess who passed away from complications of a surgery she had for her Crohn’s Disease.
-Or my friend Beth whose port developed a large blood clot around it and ended up cutting her life too short.
+Or my friend Beth whose port developed a large blood clot around it and it ended up killing her.
 Also my friend and co-counselor from Camp Oasis, Katie who ended up with Lymphoma and passed away.
 None of these three dear friends of mine died because they didn’t choose to “beat IBD.”
 It wasn’t because they didn’t try hard enough, pray hard enough, or think positively enough.
 That isn’t how life works.

 So can you die from IBD?
-My opinion is that you could die from inflammatory bowel disease, but it isn’t likely.
+You could die from inflammatory bowel disease, but it isn’t likely.

 In the past it was significantly more common to end up with Short Bowel Syndrome as a Crohn’s patient from needing several resection surgeries.
 When steroids and only a few other medications were the only options surgery happened a lot more often.
 It was almost expected to see moon face in a room full of patients but that would be very unexpected today.